Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Introduction

 \subsection{Our contributions}

-Our main statistical contributions are optimal high-probability guarantees for both model aggregation and convex aggregation (as well as optimal in-expectation rates for convex aggregation), for arbitrary dictionary of densities.
-Here and in what follows $a \lesssim b$ means that there exists an absolute constant $c > 0$ such that $a \le cb$. \begin{framed} For Model Aggregation we present an estimator $\widehat{p}_{\operatorname{MA}}$, and for Convex Aggregation an estimator $\widehat{p}_{\operatorname{CA}}$, such that with probability at least $1-\delta$,
+Our main statistical contributions are optimal high-probability guarantees for both Model Aggregation and Convex Aggregation (as well as optimal in-expectation rates for Convex Aggregation), for arbitrary dictionary of densities.
+In what follows $a \lesssim b$ means that there exists an absolute constant $c > 0$ such that $a \le cb$.